-WPS Button: Connect to a wireless network using Wi-Fi® Protected area.
+WPS Button: Connect to a wireless network using Wi-Fi® Protected Setup.

-Setup.
 Refer to the next page.

-Refresh Button: Rescans for available wireless networks in your button.
+Refresh Button: Rescans for available wireless networks in your area.

+Connect Button: Highlight a wireless network and click the Connect button.
 If the network is secure, a pop-up window will appear.
 Enter the security information to connect (refer to the Wireless Security section for more information).